When a co-op board learns that a hoarder is residing in the building, what should it do—and not do? Take these actions:

 Send a Notice:

-The first step in resolving the problem is to contact the shareholder and send a notice pointing out there have been complaints of odors and infestations.
+The first step in resolving the problem is to contact the shareholder and send a notice.
+This can point out that there have been complaints of odors and infestations.
 As well as demanding they take immediate steps to correct the problem.

-The unit may be accessed by the co-op board.
-Your board should grant access to the super so that they may inspect the apartment’s condition and determine the best strategy to get rid of bugs and undesirable odors.
-The notice that you must provide for access will be outlined in the bylaws.
+The co-op board is able to enter the unit.
+Your board should grant access to the super.
+They may inspect the apartment’s condition and determine the best strategy to get rid of bugs and undesirable odors.
+The bylaws will specify the notice that you must provide for entry.
 An acceptable amount of time is often 24 or 48 hours.

-If the shareholder permits the super to enter the flat, you can gauge the scope of the issue, according to Berkow.
+If the shareholder permits the super to enter the flat, you can gauge the scope of the issue.

-Letters to the shareholder and notifications are frequently disregarded, therefore you might need to ask the court for a court order to force access.
+You might need to seek the court for a court order to force access.
+Shareholders usually ignore any letters and notifications.

 There are companies that specialize in cleaning up the clutter from hoarders’ apartments.